 Investors active in Chicago Heights often also work in Park Forest, South Holland, Sauk Village.

-Chicago Heights investor financing FAQ
+Chicago Heights investor FAQ

 Yes.
 Chicago Heights is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.